Pledge of Allegiance removed from OU undergraduate congressional agenda

-NORMAN, Okla. — On Tuesday night, the Oklahoma University Undergraduate Student Congress passed a resolution removing the Pledge of Allegiance from the congressional agenda.
+NORMAN, Okla. — On Tuesday night, the University of Oklahoma Undergraduate Student Congress passed a resolution removing the Pledge of Allegiance from the congressional agenda.

 "I think that’s just pretty much a load of crap,” Philip Aldridge, an OU student, said.